nas5w/typeofnan-javascript-quizzes/README.md

 ### 2. Install dependencies

-irst, before you can use the app, you have to run this command to install all the dependencies `yarn install`
+First, before you can use the app, you have to run this command to install all the dependencies `yarn install`

 ### 3. Start and view the app